In Tents

 Colonial Creek Campground

 As the only overnight option in the heart of North Cascade National Park, location is reason enough to love Colonial Creek.
-Even better: The relatively secluded site enjoys more than world-class views; rangers present regular history programs, and Diablo Lake boat tours begin just down the road—find out how Monkey Island got its name (yep, real monkeys).
+Even better: The relatively secluded site enjoys more than world-class views over turquoise water; rangers present regular history programs, and Diablo Lake boat tours begin just down the road—find out how Monkey Island got its name (yep, from real monkeys).

 Beaches